Israeli forces kill two Palestinians in West Bank clash

 Palestinians seek an independent state in Gaza, the West Bank and East Jerusalem, lands Israel captured in a 1967 war.

-Reporting by Mohammad Torokman and Ali Sawafta; Writing by Noah Browning; Editing by Jeffrey Heller; and Andrew Roche
+Reporting By Mohammad Torokman and Ali Sawafta, Writing by Noah Browning, Editing by Jeffrey Heller